henimbola/react-harry-potter/README.md

-# Getting Started with My Harry Potter App
+# My Harry Potter App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was build to list every harry potter characters in an application.
+It was for learning purpose.

 ## Available Scripts